Interferometric signature of higher-order images in a parametrized framework

 In the last of the expressions above, for readability, we introduced the following polynomial expressions:

 The step height is found from Eq.\ \eqref{step height} in Sec.\ \ref{vfcompactsource}.
 Up to first order, the result is

-Finally, from Eq.\ \eqref{psameorder} we can obtain the formula for the periodicity of the modulations in the visibility arising from the interference between the $n = 1$ order images on opposite sides of the black hole.
+Finally, from Eq.\ \eqref{psameorder} we can obtain the formula for the periodicity of the modulations in the visibility arising from the interference between the images of order $n = 1$ on opposite sides of the black hole.
 We find

 These analytical results reproduce the qualitative behaviors seen in the full numerical results of the previous sections, in the regime of small deviations from Schwarzschild.
 The analytical approach provides valuable insight into the parametric dependence of the lensing observables, highlighting the role of individual coefficients.